lammermann/vimfiles/bundle/YouCompleteMe/README.md

 unit consists of the file you are editing and all the files you are including with `#include` directives (directly or indirectly) in that file.

-Supported in filetypes: `c, cpp, objc, objcpp, python, cs, typescript`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs, typescript, javascript`

 ### The `GoTo` subcommand

 This command tries to perform the "most sensible" GoTo operation it can.
 Currently, this means that it tries to look up the symbol under the cursor and jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.
+For C/C++/Objective-C, it first tries to look up the current line for a header and jump to it.
 For C#, implementations are also considered and preferred.

-Supported in filetypes: `c, cpp, objc, objcpp, python, cs`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs, javascript`

 ### The `GoToImprecise` subcommand